polterguy/phosphorusfive/plugins/p5.io/README.md

 ## Warning!
 WRITE PORTABLE CODE!

 The underlaying filesystem on Windows and Linux/Mac OS, have huge differences.
 I have tried to accommodate for most of these differences, to create a uniform and common way of typing out paths and such.
-One example is that I consistently replace backslash "\" with forward slash "/", and P5 doesn't even accept backslash as a part of a path.
+One example is that I consistently replace backslash with forwardslash, and P5 doesn't even accept backslash as a part of a path.
 However, a filename in Windows called "FOO.txt" points to the same file as "foo.TXT".
 Windows does not differentiate between CAPS in filenames.
 Linux and Mac OS does however discriminate between CAPS!